Clearwater Lake (Saskatchewan)

 Clearwater Lake is a lake in the south-west region of the Canadian province of Saskatchewan.
-It is located about 12 km east of Kyle in the Rural Municipality of Lacadena No. 228 and accessed from Highway 342.
+It is about 12 km east of Kyle in the Rural Municipality of Lacadena No. 228 and accessed from Highway 342.
 It is a spring-fed lake in the Coteau Hills.
 Much of the lake is surrounded by a regional park, golf course, and cottages.
 Clearwater Drive-in is located just to the west of the lake.

 Clearwater Lake Regional Park

 Clearwater Lake Regional Park (50.8683°N 107.9285°W) is a park on the shore of Clearwater Lake.
 Elmer and Ann Nelson started the park as a family enterprise in 1925.

 The park has a campground with 60 campsites plus a group camping area.
 Other accommodations include six cabins, four of which include full services.
 Amenities include a recreation hall for event bookings, convenience store, bar, cafe, beach, playgrounds, golf, and a tennis court.

 The golf course is a 9-hole, sand greens course.
 It is a par 33 totalling 2,296 yards.